Cervical Screening Awareness Month

 Cervical Screening Awareness Month a prompt for West Coast women

-Women on the West Coast are being urged to use September – Cervical Screening Awareness Month – as a prompt to take control of their own health.
+West Coast women are urged to use September – Cervical Screening Awareness Month – as a reminder to have a cervical smear test every three years.

 Janet Hogan, West Coast DHB Clinical Nurse Manager Cervical Screening, says having regular cervical smears can reduce the risk of developing cervical cancer by an amazing 90 percent.

 “The cell changes to the cervix that can lead to cervical cancer are caused by the human papillomavirus (HPV).
 HPV infection is very common.
 Changes in the cervix as a result of HPV occur very slowly and may clear spontaneously.
 However, sometimes these changes may progress to cancer.

 “So, having regular smears every three years means it is very likely abnormal cells will be found and treated long before they ever become cancer.”

 Mrs Hogan says some women may now be offered an HPV test when they have their cervical smear.
 The test helps identify women who may need further follow up with a specialist.

 “A negative test result indicates you are extremely unlikely to be at risk of developing cervical cancer in the next three to five years.
 This can reduce the need for repeat smears for women whose smears have shown mild changes or who have previously had treatment.